lzrdGreen/Intermediate-Concepts-in-Python/README.md

 ## Intermediate Concepts and Best Practices in Python
 Basic syntax, data types, common in-built data structures (lists, tuples, sets, dictionaries), control flow methods (loops, conditionals, and functions), exception handling, file handling, or importing modules (*.py files) probably don’t need any special demonstration.

-More  advanced concepts like object-oriented programming (including classes, instances and methods, data abstraction, inheritance, encapsulation, polymorphism, etc), lambda functions (especially in list comprehension and for pandas series), generators, regular expressions, maps, collections, decorators will be demonstrated in this repo.
+More  advanced concepts like object-oriented programming (including classes, instances and methods, data abstraction, inheritance, encapsulation, polymorphism, etc), lambda functions (especially in list comprehension and for pandas series), generators, regular expressions, maps, collections will be demonstrated in this repo.
 It is also important to test software as it is developed.
-The most basic level is formed by unit tests.
+The most basic level of testing is formed by unit tests.

 ### Generators
 In Python, a [generator](https://docs.python.org/3/tutorial/classes.html#generators) is a function which returns a generator iterator.
 It produces a series of values which can be retrieved one at a time with next() function.
 It's a call-by-need evaluation strategy sometimes called lazy evaluation.
 It saves memory.
 Run gen.py to see how it works.